van-richard/CodingNotes/notebooks/notes/modelling.md

 <span style="font-size:1.5em;">**Molecular Dynamics (MD) Simulations**</span>

-In this approach, Newton's equations of motion are numerically intergrated to generate the dynamic trajectory of the system.These simulations can be used to investigate structural, dynamic, and thermodynamic properties.
+In this approach, Newton's equations of motion are numerically integrated to generate the dynamic trajectory of the system.
+These simulations can be used to investigate structural, dynamic, and thermodynamic properties.

 <span style="font-size:1.5em;">**Monte Carlo (MC) Simulations**</span>